How do you start up a PTA?

 First, check that your school isn't already a member - search for my school.

-If you're not yet a member, take a look at all the benefits of joining (including support on starting your PTA), request our Start-up information or call our Member Support Line on 0300 123 5460 - we're here Monday to Friday, 9am to 5pm.
+If you're not yet a member, take a look at all the benefits of joining (including support getting your PTA up and running), request more information or call our Member Support Line on 0300 123 5460 - we're here Monday to Friday, 9am to 5pm.

 If you are already a member of PTA UK, there's plenty of help and advice available on all aspects of managing a PTA in our Advice Hub, or you can ring the Member Support Line with any questions, email them on email@example.com, or ask our lively Facebook community on our PTA UK Facebook page.